 Landmines left by warfare pose a daily, deadly threat for millions of people across Asia and Africa.
 Once any peace accord is signed, the removal of mines and other explosives is a critical first step to building safety and stability in a former conflict zone.
 How that work is organized—and how communities are involved— can help shape the peace that follows.
-On April 25, USIP and HALO Trust, one of the world’s largest demining organizations, will gather experts for a discussion on the implications and results of demining.
+On April 25, USIP and HALO Trust, one of the world’s largest demining organizations, gathered experts for a discussion on the implications and results of demining.

 Over the past 20 years, casualties worldwide from land mines have steadily declined, largely because of the global treaty banning them.
 But that progress is not secure.
 The most recent years’ surge in warfare has led to a spike in those killed or injured by mines and other explosive remnants of war.
 In 2015, more than 6,000 people were casualties, a 75 percent increase from the previous year and the highest toll since 2006.